Nike Basketball Camp Jesuit High School

 He liked the drills and games

-August 6, 2017: Ryan really enjoyed this camp.
-He had fun with his friends and the camp counselors.
-He liked the drills and games.
+August 6, 2017: I really liked this camp.
+I had fun with my new friends and the camp counselors.
+I liked the drills and games.

 Coaches were encouraging and engaged.